 Finally, a growing concern is violence in the workplace and health care workers are not immune to this concern.
 Health care workers interact with people from all walks of life and in many different stressful situations.
 Unfortunately some of these interactions result in injuries from violence.
 According to AJMC, violence against health care workers results from fear, mental illness, and dire emotional circumstances.
 Unfortunately, patients and their families can hurt the very people trying to help them.

 If you have been injured at work, you may be eligible for Workers’ Compensation for NC Health Care Workers.
-Check with a NC workers’ compensation attorney for what that can mean for your case today.
+Check with a NC workers’ compensation lawyer for what that can mean for your case today.

 The Bishop Law Firm represents clients injured on the job in Raleigh, Cary, Durham, Fayetteville and surrounding areas of North Carolina.
 We do not get paid unless we win, and we offer free case evaluations.
 Call us today, (919) 615-3095.